Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 Sunlight is the most important factor when it comes to growing Gardenias.

 These Southern flowers are full sun hardy, which means they can handle and even thrive in direct sunlight.
-That’s why we recommend that you expose your Gardenia like August Beauty to full sun.
+That’s why we recommend exposing your Gardenia like August Beauty, to full sun.

 However, you need to protect the plant’s leaves from burning in the sun months, aka June, July, and August.
 You can do so by exposing the plan to morning and afternoon sun only and putting it in the shade when it’s full midday sun.